LOADING ...

 Was a quarter and a copper

-So they up his ledger
+So they opened up his

 Beside debtor's name